 Once, when we lived in Kazakhstan, I looked out the window and saw girls who were going to “work” to sell themselves on the street.
 These were girls, a little older than our eldest daughter, I felt very sorry for them and I thought what could be done to change their lives?

 How can you help them get a profession?
 How can you teach them to sew, cook and not sell their body?

 Voice of the Silent began in Kazakhstan with bible studies in the home of Anara.
 Now this worldwide organization supports women in Central Asia, Russia, Ukraine, and parts of the United States.

-I and my husband came to Christ in 1998 while living in Kazakhstan.
+I came to Christ in 1997 while living in Kazakhstan.
 We came from a Muslim background and naturally our relatives were furious with the “betrayal” so we had to move often to escape persecution.
-During our time as missionaries in our own country we developed 3 churches in different cities, and faced adversity from the authorities.
+During the time as missionaries in our own country we developed 3 churches in different cities, and faced adversity from the authorities.